 Pagefile.sys is a key element in computers.
 So, what is it, and how do you tweak it?

-Pagefile.sys, otherwise known as the paging file, is a virtual memory allocation in Microsoft Windows.
-This file type's primary purpose is to ensure the computer can handle larger loads when physical memory is full or under stress.
+The paging file, also known as Pagefile.sys, is a virtual memory allocation in Windows that helps the computer handle larger loads when physical memory is full or under stress.

-Thus, when computers are under stress for long periods, the operating system increases the Pagefile.sys size to provide more headroom for applications and other operations.
-However, storage-granted virtual memory is much slower than physical ram.
+When computers are under stress for a long time, the operating system increases the size of the Pagefile.sys to provide more space for applications and other operations.
+However, this virtual memory is much slower than physical RAM.

 Step 1.
 Go to C drive